syncfusion-content/xamarin-docs/Xamarin/ComboBox/Populating-Data.md

 ---
-layout : post
+layout: post
-title : Data Binding  in Syncfusion ComboBox control for Xamarin.Forms description : Learn how to perform DataBinding in ComboBox platform : xamarin control : SfComboBox documentation : ug
+title: Data Binding  in Syncfusion ComboBox control for Xamarin.Forms
+description: This section provides the information about how to perfoming a DataBinding in ComboBox Xamarin
+platform: xamarin
+control: SfComboBox
+documentation: ug
 ---

-# Populating data
+# Populating data in SfComboBox

 SfComboBox control can be populated with a list of string or business objects, which assists the users when typing.
 Users can choose one item from the filtered suggestion list.